 Harvestworks is expanding our Workspace Residency Program.
 The program offers 24/7 scheduled time for access to our production studios and project studios to entrepreneurial artists and digital media professionals.
 This is an opportunity to work within our community of artists, students, Artists In Residence, project consultants, technicians, instructors and other innovative practitioners of the electronic arts, enabling a safe space for networking and exchange of knowledge.

 The program is designed for artists who generally prefer to work within a community of other artists; for those who need to concentrate on their work for a specific amount of time; or for those artists from abroad who need access to work space during their stay in New York City.

-B. $350 / mo for Scheduled access to their own desk space w/ internet (up to three artists per month)
+$350 / mo for scheduled access to your own desk space w/ internet and access to our podcast recording booth.

 – The opportunity to work within our community of digital media artists and technical experts.